brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

-you should see **enabled** in green, for the real test Reboot your Pi Zero, if you see any errors you can use the following command to troubleshoot
+You should see **enabled** in green, for the real test Reboot your Pi Zero, if you see any errors you can use the following command to troubleshoot
 ```
 sudo journalctl -u hid-netd.service -n 50 --no-pager
 ```